squidfunk/mkdocs-material/docs/blog/posts/zensical.md

   <figcaption markdown>Disco on [zensical.org]</figcaption>
 </figure>

-In early 2026, we'll be releasing Disco as a standalone Open Source project.
+We'll release Disco as an MIT-licensed standalone Open Source project soon.
 With the feedback of our professional users in [Zensical Spark], we're going to evolve the search experience, turning Disco into a highly configurable and customizable search engine that adapts to your needs.

 _You can subscribe to [our newsletter] to receive news about Disco_.